United States

 Screenshot showing Bullwaves WebTrader platform

-Bullwaves lacks a proprietary platform, but offers both MetaTrader 4 & 5
+Bullwaves lacks a proprietary platform, but offers MT5

-That said, MT4 and MT5 are solid choices, and you can use them on desktop, mobile, or directly in your web browser, giving plenty of flexibility.
+That said, MT5 is a solid choice, and you can use it on desktop, mobile, or directly in your web browser, giving plenty of flexibility.
+And if you need advanced features, MT5 offers fast performance and strong backtesting.

 The interface is more complex, but experienced traders will likely find it worth the learning curve.